-- It is not necessary to design the steps required to solve a problem from scratch. - It is sufficient to guarantee that - 1. it is possible to solve one small instance or a few small instances of the problem (the base case), and - 2. a solution to every problem/instance can be constructed from solutions to smaller problems/instances (the inductive step).
+- It is not necessary to design the steps required to solve a problem from scratch. - It is sufficient to guarantee the following: - 1.
+It is possible to solve one small instance or a few small instances of the problem. (base case) - 2.
+A solution to every problem/instance can be constructed from solutions to smaller problems/instances. (inductive step)